-*The Astellas Global Health Foundation merged three Astellas philanthropic entities – the Astellas USA Foundation (AUSF), the Astellas European Foundation (AEF), and the Astellas Asia-Oceanic Foundation (AAOF) into one organization.
+*The Astellas Global Health Foundation merged three Astellas philanthropic entities in November 2018 – the Astellas USA Foundation (AUSF), the Astellas European Foundation (AEF), and the Astellas Asia-Oceanic Foundation (AAOF) into one organization.

-Partnering with organizations to improve access to treatment for neglected tropical diseases in support of WHO goals for control, elimination, and eradication in low-income populations.
+Partnering with organizations like the END Fund to improve access to treatment for neglected tropical diseases (NTDs) in support of WHO goals for control and elimination of NTDs in low-income populations.

 WHO Infectious Diseases: www.who.int/topics/infectious_diseases/en/